 In early years, pupils are encourage to interact and discuss picture books with adults and their peers.
 Adults share a wide range of books with pupils and model good reading practice.
 Parents and other family members are invited into class on a regular basis as 'mystery readers' to share their favourite texts with pupils.

 As their knowledge of phonics and letter sounds begins to emerge, children begin to read simple books.
-They develop meaning by searching for clues from illustrations and developing empathy with charcacters by referring to their own experiences.
+They develop meaning by searching for clues from illustrations and developing empathy with characters by referring to their own experiences.
 Progression in reading is scaffolded through the use of the school's reading scheme which comprises of a number of different products, used in order to ensure that reading skills are developed in a progressive and systematic manner.
-Children are given regular opportunities to share their reading with an adult in the school and regular reading at home is encouraged.
-We also highly recommend that parents read and discuss texts with their children in order to help embed the joy of reading and model positive reading practice.
+Children are given regular opportunities to share their reading with an adult in school and regular reading at home is encouraged.
+We also highly recommend that parents discuss texts with their children in order to help embed the joy of reading and model positive reading practice.

 As children progress into key stage one, they begin to access more complex texts.
 Again, scaffolded through the reading scheme, they interact with a wide range of different text types including narrative, non-fiction, poetry and playscripts.
 Even at this early age, children can begin to identify differences and similarities between different text types.
-Children still enjoy listening to stories in class and sharing texts to support learning in other areas and often, a scheme of work will be built around a particular text which enables the development of sophisticated reading skills.
+Children still enjoy listening to stories in class and sharing texts to support learning in other areas and often, a scheme of work will be built around a particular text which enables the development of deeper, more analytical reading skills.

 As well as reading to adults in a 1:1 context, children also benefit from sharing and discussing their reading through guided reading sessions.
 This takes place in groups of five or six pupils where children are presented the opportunity to read and explore texts with a adult.
-Guided reading is a very popular activity!
+Guided reading remains a very popular activity!

 You may find some of the documents accessed below of interest.